 - Rolling over onto its back

-Mostly, the cat wants to be acknowledged and enjoy some light petting.
+The cat wants to be acknowledged and enjoy some light petting.
 Ordinarily, the circling will stop after a few moments.
-If not, the cat still wants something from you.
-Usually, this will either be food or playtime.
+If not, the cat still wants something from you, such as food or playtime.

 Allow your cat to guide you in this instance.
 Remember, cats have excellent hearing.
 It may have heard something suspicious that you’re unable to hear.

-Your cat may have seen or smelled or seen something worrying on your property.
-Cats are not guardian animals in the traditional sense, but will definitely take steps to protect their territory.
+Your cat may have seen or smelled something worrying on your property.
+Cats aren’t guardian animals in the traditional sense but will take steps to protect their territory.

-A cat does not see its owner as a master or superior.
-Cats consider themselves the equal of humans.
-This means that a particularly bossy cat may display dominant behaviors.
+A cat doesn’t see its owner as a master or superior.
+Cats consider themselves the equal of humans, which means that a particularly bossy cat may display dominant behaviors.

-Circling and blocking is a common dominance tactic in inter-cat relationships.
+Circling and blocking are common dominance tactics in inter-cat relationships.
 The dominant cat is defining where the submissive cat can walk.
-It is saying, “I choose where you do and don’t go.”